cwgstreet/Low-duty-cycle-555-oscillator/Readme.md

 ### Testing & Prototyping

-#### Breadboard Validation
+#### Validation
 To validate the LTSpice Model with real components, I laid out the circuit on a breadboard using all through-hole (critical - no switch, etc) components and tested it with the Jackery Giant+ PowerBank to ensure it defeated the auto-off feature.

 ![breadboard photograph](pic)  breadboard pic - to be added

-#### Signal verification
-Next, I wanted to compare the circuit's actual performance with the ideal LTSpice simulated response.
-Lacking a proper oscilloscope, I went down a burrow Arduino
+Once the circuit was laid out on the breadboard, I used a Rigol 1054Z Oscilloscope to compare the actual oscillator response with the idealised LTSpice simulated response.

+#### Prototyping

+I quickly created a homebrew PCB using the toner transfer and hydrogen peroxide - HCl etching.